 Only 9% of IT organizations currently measure performance using business-success-related metrics in addition to traditional ITSM KPIs, creating a massive gap between what teams track and what actually drives business value.

-The biggest challenge?
-Most service desk tools force teams into separate portals and complex workflows that disconnect them from their daily work environment.
+The biggest challenge is that most service desk tools force teams into separate portals and complex workflows that disconnect them from their daily work environment.
 Your team lives in Slack but has to jump to another system for every ticket, so productivity suffers.

-Modern organizations need ITSM solutions that integrate smoothly with existing workflows.
-That's where AI-native approaches come in, changing reactive ticket management into proactive service delivery.
-Instead of waiting for users to report problems, smart systems can predict and prevent them.
+Modern workflow automation must integrate smoothly with existing tools and teams.
+That is where AI-native approaches come in, shifting reactive ticket management to proactive service delivery.
+Instead of waiting for users to report problems, smart systems identify request patterns, recurring friction points, and workload spikes before they impact service quality.
+They can reduce incident volume by eliminating repeatable failure paths through automation.

-The shift from reactive to proactive service management requires strong reporting features.
-Without clear visibility into service performance, team workload, and user satisfaction, IT teams operate blindly, which is one of the key reasons why strategic ITSM reporting has become important for organizational success in 2025.
+The shift from reactive to proactive service management requires strong reporting capabilities.
+Without clear visibility into service performance, team workload, and user satisfaction, IT teams operate blindly.
+This is why strategic ITSM reporting is critical for organizational success in 2025.

 Here are four ITSM best practices to follow to improve your service desk performance: